 Probably the most important item on this list.
 Anyone who attends conventions sees the signs begging everyone to stay hydrated.
 I’ve found that there are water stations everywhere at conventions, but it pays to have your own bottle.
 I enjoy this one because its weird shape lets it fit better in my bag– and because it turned out to be quite a conversation starter.
 Everyone who sees it in front of me on the table seemed to have to ask if I’d filled it with vodka.
 (I had not.)

-Yup, I’m a girl.
-At home in my regular life, I can barely be bothered to deal with a little mascara, but at conventions I want to look my best, because there are a zillion people taking photos, and because looking my best makes me feel more sure of myself.
-I usually put on makeup in the hotel room, but I also carry enough with me to pretty much get by, in case I’m running late, the airline loses my suitcase, or (as is the case here in Atlanta) I sweat off my original makeup job.
+So, yeah, I’m a girl.
+At home in my regular writing life, I can barely be bothered to deal with a little mascara, but at conventions I want to look my best, because there are a zillion people taking photos, and because looking my best makes me feel more sure of myself.
+I usually put on makeup in the hotel room, but I also carry enough with me to pretty much get by, in case I’m running late, the airline loses my suitcase, or (as was the case in Atlanta) I sweat off my original makeup job.

 3. Rechargeable Battery

 Carrying your own spare battery can be vital if you’re at the con all day.
-It may be difficult to find an outlet while you’re running around, and it’s unlikely that you’ll have enough time in any one spot to fully charge your phone.
+It may be difficult to find an outlet while you’re running around, and even if you can, it’s unlikely that you’ll have enough time in any one spot to fully charge your phone.
 This is something I bought just this summer, and between playing Pokemon and using convention apps to run my schedule, it’s been endlessly useful.
 This model is no longer available at Brookstone, but I do recommend spending a little more on a quality battery.
 Bonus points for multiple USB ports.

 Conventions are loud, you guys.
 I’m a little introverted, and sometimes I need to find a quiet corner to get some writing done and/or just relax and watch Netflix on my phone for a bit.
 So I need a way to tune out the noise.
 I know lots of people who swear by noise-cancelling headphones, but they give me headaches.
 You can carry any other kind of headphones, of course, but I don’t listen to music when I write, so I like having some good, old-fashioned earplugs.
 I enjoy these pink ones, which are reuseable, and which are shaped a lot like earbuds that I’m used to.